 1. Quartz is king

 From Arena Stone to Quarella, quartz worktops are really making a splash this year.
 We’ve been fans for a while now, and it’s great to see them getting some love.
 Quartz is one of the toughest materials on the planet, and quartz worktops rival granite for durability.
 They’re waterproof, heatproof, stainproof and hard to chip or scratch.
 They’re also available in a fantastic range of colours and textures from natural pebble shades to daffodil yellow and lime green.

 2. Monochrome is in

-There are far more than 50 shades of black, white and, yes, grey, in this colour palette.
+There are far more than 50 shades of black, grey and, yes, white quartz worktops in this colour palette.
 There are so many interpretations of this trend, from creamy country kitchens to Nordic-inspired noir.
 Simple colour choices give a classic back drop that’s easy to update with splashes of on-trend colour.
 If you love to redecorate, this may be the look for you.
 Swap your winter reds for spring greens then move on to tropical summer shades before sliding back into autumnal browns – and all by changing tea towels, vases, and other small items!

 3. Sneaky storage

 Many UK kitchens are compact, particularly when compared to the sprawling lofts in design magazines.
 Our customers have come up with all sorts of clever ways of making the most of their space, from using an overhang to make a breakfast bar / worktop to fitting sliding drawers under their cabinets.
 Our team are happy to help by cutting replacement worktops into unusual shapes and we’ve even had requests to use the offcuts to make matching shelves or windowsill covers.